Ophthalmology

 - Prior to your appointment, you will receive a brief Patient Visit Questionnaire.

-- Please have any primary care veterinarians AND veterinary specialists that have EVER examined your pet fax or email your pet’s medical records, labwork, and surgical records with biopsy results to the Veterinary Teaching Hospital at Rowan University PRIOR to your visit.
+- Please have any primary care veterinarians and veterinary specialists that have ever examined your pet fax or email your pet’s medical records, labwork, and surgical records with biopsy results to the Veterinary Teaching Hospital at Rowan University prior to your visit.

 - If your pet is covered by pet insurance, you may bring a claim form with you to your appointment.